LLNL/echemfem/docs/source/quickstart.rst

 EchemFEM is hosted on `GitHub <https://github.com/LLNL/echemfem>`_, and should be cloned from there.

-To use EchemFEM, first install it using pip within the Firedrake virtual environment:
+To use EchemFEM, first install it using pip within the Firedrake virtual environment.
+From the echemfem parent directory:

 .. code-block:: console